armankhalilbeigi/SimpleTCPSocketConnection/README.md

 I initially wrote it to send and receive data between Grasshopper and Unreal Engine.

-- (Tested with UE 4.26, Rhino 7.16)
+- Tested with UE 4.26, Rhino 7.16
-- it also worked for sending commands to UR10 arms.
+- Also tested  for sending commands to UR10 arms.
 ---

 A. Connection Start: With this function, both the client and server are started based on a Boolean input